Lodoicea

 Lodoicea, commonly known as the sea coconut, coco de mer, or double coconut, is a monotypic genus in the palm family.
-The sole species, Lodoicea maldivica, is endemic to the islands of Praslin and Curieuse in the Seychelles.
-It has the largest seed in the plant kingdom.
-It was also formerly found on the small islets of St Pierre, Chauve-Souris, and Ile Ronde (Round Island), all located near Praslin, but had become extinct there for a time until recently reintroduced.
+The sole species, Lodoicea maldivica, is endemic to the islands of Praslin and Curieuse in the Seychelles, and was historically found on the neighboring small islets of St Pierre, Chauve-Souris, and Ile Ronde.
+The species has the largest seed in the plant kingdom.

 Taxonomy

 The name of the genus Lodoicea was given by Philibert Commerson, without any explanation for its etymology.
 It may be derived from Lodoicus, a Latinised form of Louis (typically Ludovicus), in honour of King Louis XV, while other sources say that Lodoicea is from Laodice, the daughter of Priam and Hecuba.

 Lodoicea belongs to the subfamily Coryphoideae and tribe Borasseae.
 Borasseae is represented by four genera in Madagascar and one in Seychelles out of the seven worldwide.
 They are distributed on the coasts surrounding the Indian Ocean and the existing islands within.
 Borassus, the genus closest to Lodoicea, has about five species in the Old World, one species in Africa, one in India, South-East Asia and Malaysia, one in New Guinea and two species in Madagascar.